 Strong evidence includes medical records, hospital policies/protocols, incident reports, medication logs, and witness statements.
 Expert testimony links a breach of the standard of care to medical harm (causation).
 Timelines, charts, and billing data help corroborate events.

 You don’t have to navigate this alone.
-Our Valparaiso hospital malpractice lawyers offer local representation, clear guidance, and no upfront fees.
+Langer & Langer proudly represents patients and families across Valparaiso, Porter County, and surrounding Northwest Indiana communities who have suffered from hospital negligence.
 Langer & Langer is ready to listen, evaluate your options, and start protecting your rights immediately.

 Time matters.
 Indiana deadlines are strict, and early action preserves evidence and strengthens your case.
 A free consultation can deliver clarity, next steps, and a focused plan built around your goals and recovery.